 The Excel CHAR function returns a character when given a valid character code.
 CHAR can be used to specify characters that are hard to enter in a formula.
-For example, CHAR(10) returns a line break on Windows, and CHAR(13) returns a line break on the Mac.
+For example, CHAR(10) returns a line break, and can be used to add a line break to text in a formula.

-number - A number between 1 and 255.
+- number - A number between 1 and 255.

-Use CHAR to translate code page numbers into actual characters.
+The CHAR function returns a character when given a valid character code.
+Use the CHAR to translate ASCII code page numbers into actual characters.
+For example: